This article will show you the seven ways to upload songs on Spotify and make name, fame, and money.

 Conclusion: 7 Different Ways To Upload Songs To Spotify

 Well, here was the list of 7 ways to upload songs on Spotify.
-In my opinion, when you are just starting out, the commission based distribution is the best option for you such as RoutNote.
+In my opinion, when you are just starting out, commission-based distribution is the best option for you such as RouteNote.

 But if you are not a beginner and know that listeners will like your music then don’t go for free distribution.
 Because if your songs go viral, you will lose much money paying the commission to the DSP.

 Now, it’s your turn.
-Let me know in the comments, which one you have chosen to distribute your songs.
-Share this article with your social circle so that others could take benefit of it.
+Let me know in the comments, which one you have chosen to distribute your songs to.
+Share this article with your social circle so that others could take benefit from it.